ghostfreeman/volcanolairwebsigh/content/policy/discord-code-of-conduct.md

 The moderation team can be contacted at any time in the #mod-help Discord channel, by sending a direct message to them via Discord, through the Contact Form on the [Contact](/contact) page, or by email at `discord at volcanolair dot co`.

-If for some reason you do not feel comfortable contacting a Moderator and want to contact an Administrator directly, contact them through the `discord at volcanolair dot co` email and clarify in your message that the matter is meant solely for an administrator, or DM an administrator directly via Discord.
+If for some reason you do not feel comfortable contacting a Moderator and want to contact an administrator directly, contact them through the `discord at volcanolair dot co` email and clarify in your message that the matter is meant solely for an administrator, or DM an administrator directly via Discord.

 ### Moderators